alissa-huskey/python-class/docs/lessons/functions.md

 function does, any parameters, and any return value.
 For simple functions a one line brief description will do the trick.

-For more complicated functions, you can take advantage of the multiline abilities of docstrings to add detailed information.
+For more complicated functions, you can take advantage of the multi-line abilities of docstrings to add detailed information.
 Here's a long docstring example.